kragen/derctuo/migrating-app-snapshots.md

 with a remote "backing file", which is awfully similar to the features described above.

+QEMU now has a machine type called "microvm" intended for booting single-application virtual machines.

 I wrote about [a user-level virtual-memory system that would facilitate this kind of copy-on-write thing](segments-and-blocks.md).